Seaman Transportation Department

 The purpose of this booklet is to provide parents and students with the Rules and Regulations of the State of Kansas and USD #345 Policies and Procedures concerning student transportation.
 Our goal and obligation is to provide safe student transportation.
 Please read this booklet carefully and discuss it with your children.
 Keep it handy for further reference.
 The assistance of parents in promoting student obedience to school bus rules greatly assists the drivers in maintaining proper discipline.

-Our drivers also receive ongoing training in accident prevention and safety and we work continuously to maintain proper student discipline on the bus.
-We have a good safety record; please, for everyone’s sake, do your part to help us keep it that way.
-With the pupil’s cooperation and your support, we believe Seaman District can maintain a safe and efficient transportation program.
+Our drivers also receive ongoing training in accident prevention and safety.
+We work continuously to maintain proper student discipline on the bus.
+We have a good safety record; and for everyone’s sake, please do your part to help us keep it that way.
+With the pupil’s cooperation and your support, we believe the Seaman District can maintain a safe and efficient transportation program.

 Seaman District school bus service is owned by the district and operated and maintained by district personnel.
 All route buses are equipped with two-way radios.
-Each bus must pass a Kansas State Highway Patrol safety inspection.
-In addition, the district has a preventive maintenance program to maintain the buses in excellent condition.
+Each bus must pass a Kansas State Highway Patrol annual safety inspection.
+In addition, the district has a preventive maintenance program that keeps our buses in excellent condition.

 Our basic philosophy is based on three areas: SAFETY, Efficiency, and Service, in that order.
-We provide a group service unlike taxi service, which serves individuals.
 We strive to provide adequate service at a reasonable cost to our patrons.
 We cannot stop at every house, wait for students, or adjust our pick-up and drop-off routes to meet the schedule of individual families.

 These rules apply anytime the pupil is riding a school bus (regular routes, activity or field trips).
 In addition, on activity or field trips, pupils shall follow directions of a teacher or a chaperone appointed by the school.

 By state law, the driver is in charge of all passengers while they are loading, unloading and riding the bus.